arunrathi9/Data-Engineer-learning/Cloud/AWS/README.md

     a service that enables you to run relational databases in the AWS Cloud. **Amazon Aurora** is an enterprise-class relational database.
 It is compatible with MySQL and PostgreSQL relational databases.
 It is up to **five times faster** than standard MySQL databases and up to **three times faster** than standard PostgreSQL databases.
 Also, cost is less.

+**Amazon DynamoDB**

+  - Nonrelational databases are sometimes referred to as “NoSQL databases” because they use structures other than rows and columns to organize data.
+  - a key-value database service.
+It delivers single-digit millisecond performance at any scale.
+  - serverless, which means that you do not have to provision, patch, or manage servers.

+**Amazon Redshift**

+  - a data warehousing service that you can use for big data analytics.
+It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.

+**AWS Database Migration Service (DMS)**

+  - enables you to migrate relational databases, nonrelational databases, and other types of data stores.

+**Amazon DocumentDB** is a document database service that supports MongoDB workloads.
+(MongoDB is a document database program.)

+**Amazon Neptune** is a graph database service. eg. used for social media

+### Module 6: Security

+  - **Shared responsibility model**
+    - AWS is responsible for some parts of your environment and you (the customer) are responsible for other parts.

+  - **User permissions and access**
+    - AWS Identity and Access Management (IAM): enables you to manage access to AWS services and resources securely.
+    - AWS account root user: think of the root user as being similar to the owner of the coffee shop.
+It has complete access to all the AWS services and resources in the account.
+    - IAM users: An IAM user is an identity that you create in AWS.
+It represents the person or application that interacts with AWS services and resources.
+It consists of a name and credentials.
+    - IAM policies: An IAM policy is a document that allows or denies permissions to AWS services and resources.
+    - IAM groups: An IAM group is a collection of IAM users.
+When you assign an IAM policy to a group, all users in the group are granted permissions specified by the policy.
+    - IAM Roles: An IAM role is an identity that you can assume to gain temporary access to permissions.

+  - **AWS Organizations**
+    - In AWS Organizations, you can centrally control permissions for the accounts in your organization by using service control policies (SCPs).
+SCPs enable you to place restrictions on the AWS services, resources, and individual API actions that users and roles in each account can access.
+    - In AWS Organizations, you can group accounts into organizational units (OUs) to make it easier to manage accounts with similar business or security requirements.
+    - can apply service control policies (SCPs) to the organization root, an individual member account, or an OU.

+  - AWS Compliance
+    - **AWS Artifact** is a service that provides on-demand access to AWS security and compliance reports and select online agreements.
+AWS Artifact consists of two main sections:
+      - AWS Artifact Agreements
+      - AWS Artifact Reports.